 Habakkuk’s message differs from the other prophets in that it consists solely of a dialog with God.
 It opens with Habakkuk’s complaint that God would allow so much evil to prosper in the land without doing anything about it.

-Throughout he gets the benefit of God’s perspective and finally, as is always the case when man questions God, winds up apologizing.
+Throughout, he gets the benefit of God’s perspective and finally, as is always the case when we question God, Habakkuk ends up apologizing.

 Now, The Application